TheTumultuousUnicornOfDarkness/CPU-X/README.md

 ### Portable version

 CPU-X is available in a portable version (Linux 32/64-bit, FreeBSD 32/64-bit), like CPU-Z.
-Latest release is [HERE](https://github.com/X0rg/CPU-X/releases/latest), all releases are [here](https://github.com/X0rg/CPU-X/releases).
-Download file *CPU-X_vX.X.X_portable.tar.gz* or file *CPU-X_vX.X.X_portable_noGTK.tar.gz*, extract archive, and you can now run CPU-X portable.
+You can find the last release which depends on GTK [**here**](https://github.com/X0rg/CPU-X/releases/download/v3.0.0/CPU-X_v3.0.0_portable.tar.gz).
+All others needed librairies are included in the binary.
+Also, if GTK librairies are not present on your system, you can use [**this**](https://github.com/X0rg/CPU-X/releases/download/v3.0.0/CPU-X_v3.0.0_portable_noGTK.tar.gz) instead.
+You can find all downloads on [this page](https://github.com/X0rg/CPU-X/releases).

+After downloading tarball, you need to extract his content to be able to run CPU-X portable.
-You can put these files on a USB stick for example.
+You can use this portable version on a lot of system, so you can leave a binary on a USB stick for instance.

 ## Usage